There are two main parts to the Challenge Course program …

 What to Wear?

 It is very important to wear clothing that is best suited for challenge course activities to prevent injury, accidents, and embarrassment.

-Leaders, please go over the Clothing Guidelines with your group so that they will know the best way to dress for these fun activities.
+Leaders, please go over the Ropes Course Dress Code with your group so that they will know the best way to dress for these fun activities.
 Because Dry Creek is a Christian camp, and there may be other groups present, those immodestly dressed will be discreetly asked, by a camp leader of the same gender, to change clothing.
 Group leaders will be contacted first, whenever possible.